Breakeven: What it is and how to calculate it

 • Analyze risks

-• Determine the minimum viable scale
+• Determine minimum viable scale

 Use of breakeven in trading